nicolechen63/autodrone/LeRes/README.md

 !python3 average.py
 !python3 merge.py
 !ffmpeg -framerate 30 -i ./merged/%06d.jpg -vcodec libx264 -pix_fmt yuv420p outputgarden.avi  --> stitch the frames together to make the video

+The LICENSE file from the original repo has been included.